I did what I was supposed to do. I worked for someone else and collected a paycheck.

-I paid off my credit card, put the $1,400 back in savings, and had some cash coming in free and clear.
+I paid off my credit card, put the $1,400 back in savings, and have positive cash flow!

 Putting some skin in the game taught me several important lessons.
 It also meant I could now take on new expenses and grow my business.